MoritzAbrell/SIruP/README.md

 With the "--full" argument, the IP addresses are resolved by country.
 Due to the external API queries required for this, this process takes a while depending on the size of the database and the amount of IPs.

+## Result

+An exemplary HTML report of my own 60 day experiment can be found in the results folder.

 ...
 TBC ...